Eric Gottlieb and his Bowie but Wilco tee (photo courtesy of the author)

-At WFUV Eric’s duties involve executing the strategic goals of Program Director Rita Houston and the station’s overall vision.
+At WFUV Eric’s duties involve executing the strategic goals of the station's programming team and the station’s overall vision.
 On a day-to-day basis, he works closely with the content team, managing air staff schedules and programs, plus coordinating with Production Director Sarah Wardrop, on broadcasts and new features.
 And, oh yes, listening to lots of new music!

 As for his musical leanings, Eric says, “In my heart I’ll always be a R&B guy.
 My wife jokes that my record collection is all Motown, while hers is all Stax.”
 His taste also encompasses an array of artists from Warren Zevon to Milt Jackson to Kendrick Lamar.